-At any time you can refresh all your stocks immediately by clicking the word "Refresh".
+At any time premium users can refresh all stocks immediately by clicking the word "Refresh".

 You can prevent stock prices from updating automatically by clicking the upward-pointing small arrow until the add-in displays a ∞ symbol.
 Then click Refresh whenever you want to update manually.